LorenceUfa/flx-docs/source/daemon_quick_start.rst

 Loading module to OpxFlexSwitch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now we need to make the ExampleDaemon start on every OpxFlexSwitch instantiation.
-This can be done by editing flexswitch script under $SR_CODE_BASE/reltools/ directory as  follows.
+This can be done by editing opxflexswitch script under $SR_CODE_BASE/reltools/ directory as  follows.
 Make sure to change runlevel to avoid conflict.

  ::